In a Major Win for Libraries, Federal Judge Orders IMLS to Be Restored

 • Take all necessary steps to restore all “employees and personal service contractors who were involuntarily placed on leave or involuntarily terminated."

-• Refrain from any further attempts to “pause, cancel, or otherwise terminate” IMLS grants or contracts other than in cases where grantees or contractors have not complied with their terms.
+• Refrain from any further attempts to “pause, cancel, or otherwise terminate” IMLS grants or contracts in the 21 plaintiff states, other than in cases where grantees or contractors have not complied with their terms.

-• Take “immediate steps to resume the "processing, disbursement, and payment of already awarded funding, and to release awarded funds previously withheld or rendered in accessible" due to the executive order.
+• Take “immediate steps to resume the "processing, disbursement, and payment of already awarded funding in the plaintiff states, and to release awarded funds previously withheld or rendered in accessible" due to the executive order.

 The court further ordered a status report “within seven days” confirming that the Trump Administration is in "full compliance" or explaining why "compliance is not practicable."